On Trains & Buses

 Since 2010, British public transport funding and usage have taken a hell of a battering.
 The arrival of a global pandemic saw to that after years of public spending constraints.

-Much of what was there back then has been pulverised by years of government policy, fears of disease spread in confined spaces and labour problems.
+Much of what was there in the first decade of the century has been pulverised by years of government policy, fears of disease spread in confined spaces and labour problems.
 If ever there was a need to promote the use of public transport, it should be now.
-After all, everyone is aware of the climate emergency and the need to cut carbon emissions.
+After all, everyone is aware of the climate emergency and the need to cut carbon emissions in one way or another.

 Tram passes bus in Manchester, England